eclipse-ecal/ecal/doc/rst/applications/rec/recorder_gui.rst

      Otherwise multiple measurements will end up in the same directory and may overwrite each other.

 - **Max file size**: The maximum file size of the :file:`.hdf5` files that will be created.
-  If the maximum file size is reached, the measurement will be splitted to multiple files.
+  If the maximum file size is reached, the measurement will be splitted into multiple files.

 - **Description**: A general purpose measurement description.
   It will be saved to the :file:`doc/description.txt` file inside each measurement.